open-traffic-generator/ac4-workshop/lab-04/README.md

 ```

 - As you can see the dut is already configured with basic interfaces and BGP configuration.
-Let's open **lab-04-1_test.py** script and update the controller address and ports location.
+- Let's open **lab-04-1_test.py** script and update the controller address and ports location.
+Because we're using the https transport, the address to use should be the external IP for the **service-https-otg-controller** service retrieved in the previous steps.

 ![alt text](../Docs/images/lab-04/lab4-4.png)